souravsathyan/ReactJS/README.md

         in the value we can pass the changed value that is a state variable as well as state setfunction Also we can use the context on specific component only

+#REDUX toolkit

+    -install @reduxjs/toolkit and react-redux
+    -state management
+    -easy debugging
+    -seperate libraru than react
+    -heavily used with react

+Redux store

+    is like a object which is placed in a global central place in the store there is slice of datas eg. there can be a slice for cart, user workflow
+        click action => dispatches action => calls reducer function => modifies the slice of redux store => using selector we can select the data in store (subscribing to the store)

+Setup

+    -create store
+        -using configureStore from redux/toolkit helps to create store -we have to setup the store in app level -import provider from react-redux lib.
+        -wrap app component in the <Provider store={appStore}> and pass the store as props

+    -create slices
+        -will be created by a function known as createSlice from RTK -give the details in the fnction name, initial state,reducer functions correspoding to each action.
+        -actions can be anything add item, remove, etc.
+        -in reducer we give functions to each actions reducer:{addItem:(), removeItem:()}
+        -these functions have access to the state and action.payload -then export the slice.action and slice.redcer from the slice file -the reduces are mtating the state

+    -then add the slice to the appStore
+        -in app store have a reducer it is a big reducer app level.
+        -in this redcer contains the reducers of the slice -
+        -

+    -read the data from the store
+        - we have to subscribe to the store using a selector -Selectore is a hook in react
+            => useSelector hook from react-redux lib
+            => gives access to the store

+    1.20 e012